 Editor's Note: Grand (Strategy) Master T.J.
 Hafer also wrote a Division build guide for us that you can check out, although it's a tad outdated at the moment - part of the reason we decided to launch a new, more comprehensive tips guide for the game.

-The naval mechanics just had a major overhaul recently, so don’t feel alone if you’re confused about what’s new.
+The naval mechanics had a major overhaul thanks to the Man the Guns expansion, so don’t feel alone if you haven't played in a while and are confused about what’s new.
 Ships used to have a similar improvement structure to armored land vehicles and aircraft (which we’ll cover after this section) where a specific ship would be researched, then could be improved by spending experience points.
 Now hull types rather than whole ships can be researched, as well as the individual modules for ships.
 Every ship has an amount of slots that can be filled by these modules, but the catch is that ships will take longer to be built with advanced modules and higher amounts of modules overall.
 There are also restrictions on what ship types can equip certain modules.
 It doesn’t make much sense to put an aircraft hangar on a submarine, even though you really want to!